EchoMAV/EchoTherm-Daemon/README.md

-  --help                    Produce this message --shutter                 Trigger the shutter --status                  Get the status of the camera --zoomRate arg            Choose the zoom rate (a floating point number)
+  --help                    Produce this message --shutter                 Trigger the shutter --status                  Get the status of the camera --startRecording arg      Begin recording to a specified file --stopRecording           Stop recording to a file --takeScreenshot arg      Save a screenshot of the current frame to a file --zoomRate arg            Choose the zoom rate (a floating point number)
                             negative = zooming out
                             zero     = not changing zoom